HitainKakkar/HK_Nagarro_AdventureGame/README.md

 - `Drop gifts : put {company_code}` - (to add code to the list of delivered sweets and mark as delivered.) e.g., 'put amazon'

 **TWIST:** In case the vigilant security expert at the door finds you intriguing, you need to solve a small challenge to prove you're the legendary hero!!

+## Hint

+Use the AdventureMap to navigate through the maze.

 ## Installation 🛠️